AnthonySMaida/read_jpeg_demo_TensorFlow/README.md

 # read_jpeg_demo_TensorFlow
-Shows how to read jpeg image file, convert to grayscale, and resize using TensorFlow APIs
+Shows how to read jpeg image file, convert to grayscale, and resize using TensorFlow APIs.